skypjack/entt/docs/md/faq.md

   from an entity.

 Among the most controversial functions can be found `emplace_or_replace` and `destroy`.
-However, following the above rules, it's quite simple to know what will happen.<br/>
+However, following the above rules, it is quite simple to know what will happen.<br/>
 In the first case, `on_created` is invoked if the entity has not the component, otherwise the latter is replaced and therefore `on_update` is triggered.
 As for